gdepourtales/share-oauth-sso/README.markdown

 The Alfresco OAuth SSO module lets users login in Alfresco Share using their Google Apps account.
 The module creates automatically accounts which do not exist to make Share and Google Apps integrate transparently.
 Configuration uses standard Share Surf configuration files.
-The jar is packaged with all dependencies so that it can be deployed as a
+The jar is packaged with all dependencies so that it can be deployed as a single jar.

 Installation
 ============

 I. Create a Google API Access

 Go to Google API Console and create your API (https://code.google.com/apis/console)

 II.
 Deploy the library

 Copy the oauth-login-module jar in your Share webapp lib folder ([$WEBAPP_FOLDER]/share/WEB-INF/lib).

 III.
 Add the filter to web.xml

 Add the following snippet to your Share web.xml before the filter named "Authentication filter"

     <filter>